BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/foobarv3.md

 category: digitalinfo
 title: Text Games Foobar v3
 ---
-In this version we are adding NPCs (non-player characters) that you can talk to and trade items with.
+In this version we are adding NPCs (non-player characters) that you can talk to and with whom you can trade items.

 - Add MORE rooms (group of 3 = 27 total rooms, group of 4 = 36 total rooms).
 Each of these rooms must have a unique description.
 NOT just "you're in a room".